 (10) Affiliates, Divisions, etc. For large organizations with many divisions, consider the past performance of the affiliate, division, etc., that will perform the actual work.
 In making such decisions, the procurement team must consider the degree of control that a parent organization will exert over the affiliate.
-If a parent organization has an excellent or poor performance record and the affiliate is going to be closely controlled and managed by the parent, then the procurement team should consider the parent organization's performance record in making the performance evaluation.
+If a parent organization has an excellent or poor performance record and the affiliate is going to be closely controlled and managed by the parent, then the procurement team should consider the parent organization.